EPA-WG/embed-page/README.md

 ```
 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
-Then run `polymer serve` to serve your element locally.
+Then run `polymer serve --open` to serve your element locally.

 ## Viewing Your Element